sentryco/sentryco.github.io/README.md

 ### Todo:
 - Quickly try the list blog grid with images.
 - Add FAQ item that has link to video of macApp "Where can I can see a video of macApp?"
-Here is a link to our launch video which includes footage of the macApp
+Here is a link to our launch video which includes footage of the macApp ✅
 - Align the download btns like the price btns (the dl boxes are also not equal in width)
+- Do SEO testing o the site.
+Do research into which online service can help with this.

 ### Future milestones:
 - Move to github action based jekyll hosting to get paginator v2 which has tagging :yum: